LucJosin/on_audio_query/README.md

 * Get all artists and artist-specific audios.
 * Get all playlists and playlists-specific audios.
 * Get all genres and genres-specific audios.
+* Get all query methods with specific keys [Search].
 * Create/Delete/Rename playlists.
 * Add/Remove/Move specific audios to playlists.
 * Specific sort types for all query methods.